 4.1.
 The governing body of OWA shall be known as the Board of Directors, and shall consist of seven (7) Officers elected by the general membership at the Annual General Meeting, one Chapter Representative from each regional Chapter, the most recent past president and the Secretary-Treasurer.
 These Officers shall perform the duties prescribed by this constitution and by the parliamentary authority adopted by OWA.
 No person shall hold more than one Provincial-level office at the same time.

 4.1.1 Officers refers to the seven (7) elected from general membership, Directors are the Chapter Representatives, the ex-officio Officers are the most recent Past President and the Secretary-Treasurer.
 All form the OWA Board of Directors.

 4.2.
 Chapter Representatives to the OWA Board of Directors shall be appointed by the Chapter’s Board of Directors and their names communicated by the Chapter Secretaries to the Secretary-Treasurer of OWA at least 48 hours prior to the time of the meeting at which the Chapter Representative is to serve.

 4.3.
 The Board of Directors shall approve the minutes of General Meetings, have general supervision of OWA’s affairs between General Meetings, make recommendations to the general membership, and perform other duties as are specified in the constitution.
 The Board of Directors shall be subject to the orders of the general membership, and none of its acts shall conflict with actions taken by the general membership.

 4.4.
-No Provincial officer, other than an ex-officio officer, shall hold the same office for not more than six (6) consecutive years except under exceptional circumstances and when approved by OWA members.
+No Provincial Officer, other than an ex-officio Officer, shall be an Officer for more than six (6) consecutive years except under exceptional circumstances and when approved by OWA members.